prise-3d/Thesis-WebExpe-Django/README.md

 Will run `build` and `run` commands at once.

+You also have `stop`, `remove`, `clean` commands:
+- `stop`: stop current container instance
+- `remove`: stop and remove container instance
-You also have `stop` and `remove` commands to stop and remove current generated docker instance.
+- `clean`: stop and remove container instance.
+Also remove docker image

 ## How to contribute ?